tenstorrent/tt-buda/docs/public/installation.rst

   apt-get install -y software-properties-common apt-get install -y python3.8-venv libboost-all-dev libgoogle-glog-dev libgl1-mesa-glx ruby apt-get install -y build-essential clang-6.0 libhdf5-serial-dev libzmq3-dev

+Environment variable PYTHON_VERSION sets path to the Python executable.
+This is used by the build system to determine which version of Python to use and where to look for Python.h.
+For example on Ubuntu 22.04, PYTHON_VERSION should be set to "python3.10", while on Ubuntu 20.04 it should be set to "python3.8".

 Additional PyBUDA Compile Dependencies
 --------------------------------------